YunhaoZZ/YunhaoZZ/README.md

 - 👋 Hi, I’m @YunhaoZZ
-- 🌱 I’m currently studying Computer Science for a Master's degree at University of Texas at Dallas (UTD)
+- 🌱 I'm a graduate with a Master's degree in Computer Science at University of Texas at Dallas (UTD)
-- 💞️ I’m looking to find internship or full time job as Software Development Engineer
 - 📫 Email: zhangenochyun@gmail.com

 <!---